 The following list answers some of the most frequently asked questions about the Kraken Terminal interface.
 If your question isn’t addressed or the solutions here don't resolve it, create a support ticket and our team will be happy to help.

 As general advice, there are two main causes of errors:

 1) The first is a syncing error between Kraken Terminal and your main Kraken account.
-Syncing errors can be resolved by pressing the Sync button in the bottom-right of the order form.
+Syncing errors can be resolved by pressing the Sync button in the upper-right corner of the order form.
 If the Sync button fails, refresh the page.

 2) The second cause of error is a lack of available funds for the trade you want to make.
 Please review any open orders you have, or recent support tickets.